wdi-sf-jan/notes/js_iterators/README.md

 // which is, 1 + 2 + 3 + 4
 ```

-Reduce also usually accepts an option third parameter that will be the
+Reduce also usually accepts an optional third parameter that will be the
 initial accumulated value.
 If it is omitted, then the reduction starts
 with the first two values in the array.